 ELECTRONIC MAILING LIST

-If you would like to receive e-mails containing the newsletter and/or meeting reminders, we encourage you to use the Resident Input/Comment form to give us your contact information.
-Please specify which e-mail(s) you wish to receive in the issue/comments box at the bottom of the form.
+If you would like to receive e-mails containing the newsletter and/or meeting reminders, we encourage you to send us an email and give us your contact information.
+In your message please specify which e-mail(s) you wish to receive.

 The Fairfax County Police Department implemented a new information dissemination protocol this year.
 Not only can you get your news and daily reports through and email update but can also get update Tweets®.
 Simply subscribe to either by going to their website at https://fcpdnews.wordpress.com/